 During 2013 it was decided the UFT would close and two of its three partners – the Uniting Church Theological College and Trinity College Theological School – would become independent colleges of the University of Divinity.
 Jesuit Theological College chose to cease operations as a teaching institute.

-In 2014 the pronouncement was realised, with the Uniting Church Theological College being transformed into Pilgrim Theological College within the Centre for Theology & Ministry, a vibrant hub of educational advancement.
+In 2014 the pronouncement was realised, with the Uniting Church Theological College being transformed into Pilgrim Theological College within the Centre for Theology and Ministry, a vibrant hub of educational advancement.